CodeReadingClubs/www/content/index.md

 ...so the resources are a little rough around the edges!

-Please contact katja@neontribe.co.uk with questions and suggestions.
+## Get in touch!

+If you decide to start a club, please get in touch.
+We'd love to hear about it, or even sit in on a session with you.
+Please contact katja@neontribe.co.uk if you want to get involved, or have any suggestions.